bengfarrell/rgf-blog/content/blog/2010-10-14-corn-maze-adventure-2010.md

 ![](http://www.blastanova.com/photoalbum/Adventures/Corn%20Maze%202010/cornmaze201022.JPG)

-This friendly scarecrow pointed us in the right direction, lest we got lost---and more embarrassed--- in the children’s maze instead.
+This friendly scarecrow pointed us in the right direction, lest we got lost—and more embarrassed—in the children’s maze instead.
 We broke into groups by whoever happened to be closest together and headed off in separate directions, and on a leisurely pace for our group of Ben, Brian, Dawn, Erika, and myself.

 ![](http://www.blastanova.com/photoalbum/Adventures/Corn%20Maze%202010/cornmaze201013.JPG)